go-noisegate/go-noisegate.el/README.md

    Open `math.go` in the the repository root and type `C-c C-h` (or call the `hornet-test` command directly).
 It runs all the tests in the current package.

-   You will see the output like this:

    ```
-   hornet test  /Users/yagami/go/src/github.com/ks888/hornet-tutorial/math.go:#31
+   hornet test  /Users/yagami/go/src/github.com/ks888/hornet-tutorial/math.go:#0-0
+   Changed: []

+   Run affected tests:

-   No important tests.
-Run all the tests:
+   Run other tests:
-   === RUN   TestSlowAdd_Overflow
-   --- PASS: TestSlowAdd_Overflow (1.00s)
-   === RUN   TestSlowAdd
-   --- PASS: TestSlowAdd (1.00s)
    === RUN   TestSlowSub
    --- FAIL: TestSlowSub (1.00s)
        math_test.go:22: wrong result: 2
+   === RUN   TestSlowAdd
+   --- PASS: TestSlowAdd (1.00s)
+   === RUN   TestSlowAdd_Overflow
+   --- PASS: TestSlowAdd_Overflow (1.00s)
-   FAIL (1.032443223s)
+   FAIL (1.034643007s)
    ```

-   Obviously there is one failed test.
+   * `Changed` and `Run affected tests` are empty since we don't make any changes yet.
+   * One failed test.
+We will fix this next.

-   Also, the total test time is `1.032443223s` because the tests run in parallel.
+   * The test time is `1.034643007s` because the tests run in parallel.
 When you run the same tests using `go test`, it takes about 3 seconds.

 2. Fix the bug